 The SDAS table file format is not portable to different machine architectures and so support for it has been discontinued.
 We recommend using the TTools command “tcopy” to convert all SDAS files to FITS format.

-In section 3 of the ETC input form, simply check the box next to “User Supplied Spectrum”.
-You may then either type the path of the file in the input box, or use the “browse” button next to the box and then navigate through the local file system to the file.
+In section 3 of the ETC input form, simply select the radio box next to “Upload Spectrum File”, click the “Choose File” button, and navigate through the local file system to the file containing the spectrum you wish to use.